gordonwoodhull/penrose-fill-polygon/README.md

 **NOTE**: This is a work in progress.
 So far it is just a port to D3 of penrose-tiling, and other pieces.
 Tatham's algorithm is not implemented yet, and Tatham  coordinates are likely to be incorrect.

 Simon Tatham describes a simple algorithm for finding a random tiling of P3 rhombuses in ["Choosing a random patch from a fixed expansion"](https://www.chiark.greenend.org.uk/~sgtatham/quasiblog/aperiodic-tilings/#random-patch).
 This works perfectly for a [Penrose P3 tiling](https://en.wikipedia.org/wiki/Penrose_tiling#Rhombus_tiling_(P3)), so we don't need the more advanced technique he describes later.
-We also use his ["Combinatorial coordinates"](https://www.chiark.greenend.org.uk/~sgtatham/quasiblog/aperiodic-tilings/#ccoords), a triangle naming system to keep track of which triangles neighbor which.

-We put the polygon in a random place and scale within a [golden triangle or golden gnomon](https://en.wikipedia.org/wiki/Golden_triangle_(mathematics)), isosceles triangles with a [golden ratio](https://en.wikipedia.org/wiki/Golden_ratio) or inverse golden ratio between the length of the equal side and the lenghth of the other side.
+We put the polygon in a random place and scale inside a [golden gnomon](https://en.wikipedia.org/wiki/Golden_triangle_(mathematics)), an isosceles triangles with an  inverse [golden ratio](https://en.wikipedia.org/wiki/Golden_ratio) between the length of the equal sides and the length of the base.

 Then we recursively split any triangles which intersect the polygon using [Robinson triangle decompositions](https://en.wikipedia.org/wiki/Penrose_tiling#Robinson_triangle_decompositions), and throw out the non-intersecting triangles, until we have generated enough tiles.

+We also use Tatham's ["Combinatorial coordinates"](https://www.chiark.greenend.org.uk/~sgtatham/quasiblog/aperiodic-tilings/#ccoords), a triangle naming system to keep track of which triangles neighbor which.

 Thanks to Andrei Paleyes for the original [penrose-tiling](https://github.com/apaleyes/penrose-tiling), which provides the Robinson triangle-splitting algorithm.